 Calendars may be either complete or incomplete.
-Complete
+Complete calendars provide a way of naming each consecutive day, while incomplete calendars do not.
+The early Roman calendar, which had no way of designating the days of the winter months other than to lump them too.

-calendars provide a way of naming each consecutive day, while incomplete calendars do not.
-The early Roman calendar, which had no way of designating the days of the winter months other than to lump them together as "winter", is an example of an incomplete calendar, while the Gregorian calendar is an example of a complete calendar.
+designating the days of the winter months other than to lump them together as "winter", is an example of an incomplete calendar, while the Gregorian calendar is an example of a complete calendar.